 You can cut, copy, or paste over selected text.
-With some apps, you can also get bold, italic, or underlined text (tap B/I/U); get the definition of a word; or have iPhone suggest an alternative.
-Tap ► to see all the options.
+With some apps, you can also get bold, italic, or underlined text (tap B/I/U); get the definition of a word; or have iPad suggest an alternative.
+You may need to tap \blacktriangleright to see all the options.

 Undo the last edit.
-Shake iPhone, then tap Undo.
+Shake iPad, then tap Undo.